-The very first vaccines for COVID-19 to complete phase 3 testing are an entirely new type: mRNA vaccines.
-Never before have mRNA vaccines — such as the two-dose Pfizer/BioNTech and Moderna vaccines that have now received emergency use authorization from the FDA — been approved for use in any disease.
-How do they differ from traditional vaccines, and what makes them so exciting?
+The very first vaccines approved in the US to prevent COVID-19 were an entirely new type: mRNA vaccines.
+Over the past year, the Pfizer/BioNTech and Moderna mRNA vaccines have proven unusually effective and safe.
+How do mRNA vaccines differ from traditional vaccines, and what makes them so exciting?

 How traditional vaccines work